 - Coolest Hip Cross Carry with a slipknot

 - Front Wrap Cross Carry

 Any carry that uses a slipknot that can easily lower and tighten your baby back up are great breastfeeding carries.

 Probably the most discreet way to breastfeed is in the buckle carrier.
+Can you even tell my daughter is nursing in this photo?
+Probably not!
 Loosen and lower your baby down and slightly shift your baby to whatever side you are nursing on.
 The straps often block most of what anyone would see, and the hood can be used for additional coverage as well.

 Some other informative posts on Breastfeeding while Babywearing:

 - This Tula blog post on Babywearing and Breastfeeding, gives some great information on some of the benefits of both, as well as some tips for successful breastfeeding in a carrier.

 - This post from the Badass Breastfeeder has some tutorial videos on how to breastfeed in a variety of carriers.